Common injuries and emergencies

 Move your cat very carefully, wrap them in a blanket and place them in a carrier before taking them to the vet.

 Although heatstroke is rare, it might occur if a cat has been trapped in a hot space for a considerable amount of time.
 In this case, wet their coat with tepid water and put your cat somewhere cool before phoning your vet.
+Find out more about heatstroke in cats.

 If the sting is visible and your cat allows it, use a credit card or a similar blunt object to scrape the stinger out, without squeezing the area.
 Otherwise, book your vet to do this.
 Monitor closely for any signs of an allergic reaction and contact your vet for further advice.
+Read more about bee stings in cats.

 Cats, usually male cats, can develop a blockage which means they are unable to urinate.
 Their bladder will continue to fill, and in time this will cause damage to the kidneys and secondary changes which are life threatening.
 Cats will often go in and out of their tray frequently, cry out in pain, and you may notice them cleaning themselves excessively.
 If your cat is attempting to urinate and not passing a steady stream, contact your vet as soon as possible.
+Find out more about urinary problems in cats.

 All cats who have been involved in a road traffic accident, or fallen from a height, should be checked by a vet.
 Cats may appear uninjured but have significant internal injuries.